CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/NVLink4-Domains.md

 ---

 This section describes how to create, edit, and delete NVLink4 domains.
-After you create and configure a domain, Global Fabric Manager (GFM) manages the domains while NetQ collects telemetry data that can be visualized in the UI.
+After you create and configure a domain, run Global Fabric Manager (GFM), then collect manages the domains while NetQ collects telemetry data that can be visualized in the UI.

 ## Requirements